Shaaali/identity-apps/docs/quickstarts/qsg-saml-webapp-java-ee.md

 # Prerequisites
 1. Download [Apache tomcat](https://tomcat.apache.org/tomcat-9.0-doc/) 9.x or 8.x in your local environment.
 2. You should have registered a web application.
 If you don't have an app registered, <a href ="/guides/applications/web-app/saml/register-app">register an application</a> in Asgardeo.
-3. Only <a href="/guides/user-management/">customer</a> users can login to applications. <a href ="/guides/user-management/manage-customer-accounts/#create-customer-user">Create customer account</a> if you don't have.
+3. Only <a href="/guides/user-management/manage-users/user-accounts/customer/">customer</a> users can log in to applications. <a href ="/guides/user-management/manage-users/user-accounts/customer/#onboard-customer-user">Create customer account</a> if you don't already have one.

 ## Configure the sample application
 In order to try out the sample application: